Need Help? Call Us On 0161 776 9832 For Expert Pest Control Advice on Identifying Pest Infestations And Help Solve Your Pest Problem.

 Professional Billinge Mice Control

-The life of mice is fleeting, seldom exceeding 3 years, yet they are prolific breeders.
-In the wild, their life expectancy is less than a year but they can reproduce several times in a matter of months.
-Females are able to birth litters of 3-14 offspring, averaging at 6-8 young, 5-10 times a year.
-A solitary mother reproducing at maximum capacity and living beyond the average life expectancy could leave as many as 420 progenies in her wake.
+The life of mice is fleeting, seldom exceeding three years, yet they are prolific breeders.
+In the wild, their life expectancy is less than a year, but they can reproduce several times in a matter of months.
+Females can birth litters of 3-14 offspring, averaging at 6-8 young, 5-10 times a year.
+Thus, a solitary mother reproducing at maximum capacity and living beyond the average life expectancy could leave as many as 420 progenies in her wake.

 The difficulty of Billinge mice controls increases with the mice population in terms of time and resources.
-Professional Billinge mice control should take priority as soon as the presence of these pests appears.
+Therefore, professional Billinge mice control should take priority as soon as the presence of these pests appears.

 The presence of mice on a property poses a severe contamination risk to anything these rodents come into contact with.
-Whether in bedrooms, libraries, living rooms or studies, dining rooms, kitchens or pantries, the further a mouse infestation spreads, the wider the range of contamination.
-Affected materials may need to be discarded.
+Whether in bedrooms, libraries, living rooms or studies, dining rooms, kitchens or pantries, the further a mouse infestation spreads, the more comprehensive the range of contamination.
+As a result, affected materials may need to be discarded.
 Contamination is caused mainly by the bodily secretions of mice, such as mucous, faeces and urine.

 Pathogens living in the blood and internal organs of mice are shed during defecation and urination.
-Some of these pathogens can infect humans if the germ is absorbed through skin lacerations or if food and water are contaminated.
+Some of these pathogens can infect humans if the germ is absorbed through skin lacerations or contaminated food and water.
 Diseases spread to humans via mouse secretions include Hantavirus, Leptospirosis, Salmonellosis, Streptobacillus and Lymphocytic choriomeningitis.

-Both the roundworm Ascaris lumbricoides and the rodent tapeworm Hymenolepis microstoma are capable of parasitising mice and humans, as is the parasitic protozoan Toxoplasma gondii which causes Toxoplasmosis.
-Fleas, lice, mites and ticks on mice may shift host to humans, transmitting pathogenic microorganisms in the process.
+The roundworm Ascaris lumbricoides and the rodent tapeworm Hymenolepis microstoma are capable of parasitising mice and humans, as is the parasitic protozoan Toxoplasma gondii which causes Toxoplasmosis.
+In addition, fleas, lice, mites and ticks on mice may shift host to humans, transmitting pathogenic microorganisms in the process.
 Murine typhus and Rickettsialpox are examples of diseases carried from mice to humans by parasites.

-Professional mice infestation control operatives are able to avoid disease risks when performing mouse control treatment due to their training and protective clothing.
+Due to their training and protective clothing, professional mice infestation control operatives can avoid disease risks when performing mouse control treatment.